Lean Manufacturing Advantages

 An excellent example of reducing waste with Kaizen comes from a company based in Commerce City, California.
 Workers identified a problem with the invoicing system.
 On average, there were 700 incomplete orders at any given time, which significantly reduced revenue.
 In response, the sales team helped to develop a system that would not allow incomplete orders to be put into the system.
 This ensured that every future order had the information needed to be processed—reducing time spent hunting down missing information and eliminating waste.

 (Source: Imai, M. (2012).
 Gemba Kaizen)

-The Best Practice Guide to Kaizen by Graphic Products gives more examples and valuable tips on how Kaizen can be used to solve problems, reduce costs, and improve quality.
+Our in-depth Guide to Kaizen provides more examples and valuable tips on how Kaizen can be used to solve problems, reduce costs, and improve quality.